federicomariamassari/udacity-dand/projects/p3/dand-p3-wrangle-openstreetmap.md

 # Data Analyst Nanodegree: P3 Wrangle OpenStreetMap
 __Federico Maria Massari / federico.massari@bocconialumni.it__

-The project is connected to the course _[Data Wrangling with MongoDB](https://eu.udacity.com/course/data-wrangling-with-mongodb--ud032)_. | ★ This is a featured article.
+The project is connected to the course _[Data Wrangling with MongoDB](https://eu.udacity.com/course/data-wrangling-with-mongodb--ud032)_. | ★ This is a featured project.

 ## Map area
 Milan, Italy